tulustul/The-Wandering-Wraith/README.md

 Some non-obvious things about editor:

+- press "e" to enable it
-- You can delete objects with "delete" key
+- you can delete objects with "delete" key
-- when path point is select you can:
+- when path point is selected you can:
   - cut it using "c"
   - toggle between straight lines and bezier curves using "v"